George Whipple: Career

 In 1905, Whipple joined the pathology department at Johns Hopkins School of Medicine as an assistant in pathology.
 He was promoted successively to Assistant, Instructor, Associate and associate professor in pathology until he left in 1914.
 During this time, he spent a year in Panama at Ancon Hospital as a pathologist.
 In Panama, he worked with Samuel Darling, a resident pathologist, and General Gorgas to gain experience in tropical diseases.
 This experience afforded him the opportunity to study massive hemolysis associated with blackwater fever.
 Before returning to Johns Hopkins School of Medicine after his time in Panama, Whipple traveled to Europe and spent time in the laboratories of Krehl and Morawitz in Heidelberg, where he learned about anemia in rabbits.
 In 1911, Whipple went to Vienna to study hepatic portal vein blood flow and its effects on hepatic functions in the dog with Hans Meyer.

 In 1914, at 34 years old, Whipple married Katherine Ball Waring of Charleston, South Carolina.
 They had two children.
-He was also appointed Professor of Research Medicine, and Director of the Hooper Foundation for Medical Research at the University of California San Francisco medical school.
+He was also appointed Professor of Research Medicine, and Director of the Hooper Foundation for Medical Research at the UCSF Medical Center.
 He was dean of that medical school in 1920 and 1921.

 In 1921, through the persistence of University of Rochester President Benjamin Rush Rhees, Whipple agreed to become a Professor and Chairman of Pathology, and the founding Dean of the yet-to-be-built medical school (URMC).
 Rhees was so determined to recruit Whipple, he personally flew to UC San Francisco to offer him the opportunity to build the medical school from the ground up.
 Whipple found this offer attractive because it would fulfil his passion to create a program which fostered an exchange between clinical and preclinical disciplines.
 His vision for the school included housing the medical school and hospital at the same site to facilitate this exchange.
 The first students entered URMC in 1925.

 Whipple categorically discriminated against African-American students during his time as dean, and would send a form letter to applicants rejecting their admission and requesting they apply elsewhere.
 In 1939, A commission of the New York State Legislature found this practice to be in violation of New York's anti-discrimination laws, after which the URMC began to admit African-American medical students.